CaleyD/FrontEndGuidelines/README.md

         </tbody>
     </table>
     ```
 * ?Always use title-case for headers and titles.?
-Do not use all caps or all lowercase titles in markup, instead apply the CSS property text-transform:uppercase/lowercase.
+Do not use all caps or all lowercase titles in markup, instead apply the CSS property `text-transform: uppercase/lowercase`.

 #### Quoting Attributes